ExtendRealityLtd/VRTK/.github/CONTRIBUTING.md

 * Push your changes to your topic branch in your repository.
 * Submit a pull request to this repository.
 * The core team will aim to look at the pull request as soon as possible and provide feedback where required.

+## Copyright Notices

+Do not include any copyright notices in any files committed to the repository.
+As the author of the commit you will continue to retain the copyright for the code committed but do so under the license stated in the repository as outlined in the [GitHub Terms Of Service](https://help.github.com/en/articles/github-terms-of-service#6-contributions-under-repository-license).